Ukulele players, let’s simplify chords! Here’s how to make those complicated, complex, and confusing ukulele chords EASIER to play.

 - F#m7b5.
 Despite the crazy name, it's just a D7 shape, with on note added on the third string.
 Reach over and enjoy the musical bounty!

 Make Your Songs Suit YOU

 Simplify as much as you need to in order to learn a song.
 But once you get the basics, see if you can add those more complicated chords back in.
 Yes, it's a question of practice–but at least you're working on songs you love, so the practice might actually be fun!

-Video: There are a thousand versions of “I've Got My Love to Keep Me Warm,” but I'm partial to this one in the video above, by the Mills Brothers.
+Video: There are a thousand versions of “I've Got My Love to Keep Me Warm,” but I'm partial to this one in the video below, by the Mills Brothers.